NKRIDev/NKRIDev/README.md

 I'm **NKRIDev**, a passionate software developer from France.

-Coding in Java since my early teens, and diving into web development more recently.
+> Coding since my early teens, and diving into web development more recently.
-Passionate about programming, I love creating, solving technical problems and seeing my ideas become real.
+> Passionate about programming, I love creating, solving technical problems and seeing my ideas become real.
 ---

 ## ☕ What Drives Me